eslawski/frontend-interviews/my_lil_jstor/README.md

+# Technical Exercise Goals

+This exercise is not meant to test how fast you get to solutions, but to see what your thought process is when tackling them.
+Writing code that represents your best practices is more important than writing code that works and fulfils the success criteria.
+Several developers at JSTOR will be available via the Slack room that you have been invited to in order to support questions that you may have along the way.

+Please fork the repo to get started and when you think you are finished, issue a pull request.
+Preferably this will be done before your in-person interview so that we can go over the code and start a dialog with you about it when you are here.

+Thank you and we hope that you find this exercise fun and challenging. :)

 # My Lil' JSTOR

 My Lil' JSTOR is a great product we are planning on rolling out to our younger audience.
 On the site, a user can